 ‘Dress your little one in loose clothing, keep her hydrated with small, regular sips, give foods with a high water content such as cucumber and watermelon, and sprinkle cool water on her skin,’ says Dr Chodhari.
 ‘Appliances – especially halogen lamps – also generate a lot of heat, so turn them off where you can.’

 How do you protect your child in the heat?
-Let us know on the comments board below.
+Let us know over on Facebook, Twitter and Instagram.
+You can also join our group of supportive mums over on our #mumtribe Facebook group.